Breezydust/ADXL345/README.md

 **Step 1: Fritzing**
 [Fritzing](https://fritzing.org/home/) is an open-source application that allows users to create PCB schematics for a variety of development platforms.
 It's highly customizable, extensible and is generally very user-friendly.

-  1. [Download](https://fritzing.org/download/) and extract Friztzing.
+  1. [Download](https://fritzing.org/download/) and extract Fritzing.
 Installation notes for a variety of operating systems are listed on the download site.

   2. [Download](https://github.com/adafruit/Fritzing-Library) and install the AdaFruit Fritzing Library.
 This will allow you to import a digital ADXL345 sensor for easier design.